 If you talk to any experienced writer, they will tell you that their road to becoming a good writer involved a lot of writing.
 While reading books on writing and attending classes will help, nothing is superior to gaining practical experience.

-If you find writing a full length book is too overwhelming, start with a short story.
-Of if you prefer nonfiction, write an article.
+If you find writing a full-length book too overwhelming, start with a short story.
+Or if you prefer nonfiction, write an article.
 Begin with something more bite-sized.

 Blog a lot